carrenD/Medical-Cross-Modality-Domain-Adaptation/README.md

 #### 1. Data preprocessing

-The original data of cardiac 20 CT and 20 MR images come from [MMWHS Challenge](http://www.sdspeople.fudan.edu.cn/zhuangxiahai/0/mmwhs/), with the original data release license also applies in this project. <br>
+The original data of cardiac 20 CT and 20 MR images come from [MMWHS Challenge](http://www.sdspeople.fudan.edu.cn/zhuangxiahai/0/mmwhs/), with the original data release license also applies to this project. <br>

 The pre-processed and augmented data repository can be downloaded [here](https://drive.google.com/file/d/1m9NSHirHx30S8jvN0kB-vkd7LL0oWCq3/view?usp=sharing), in the form of tfrecord for direct load. <br>